 How will the iOS 14 update affect my Facebook Pixel?

-If you’re interested in understanding the update in more detail or learning about why these changes are being made you can see more information at Facebook’s resources here:
+If you’re interested in understanding the update in more detail or learning about why these changes are being made you can see more information at Facebook/Meta’s resources here:

 What we expect to stay the same